devinxi/ink/readme.md

    render(() => <Counter />);
    ```

 3. Configure `vite` to handle the JSX in our script.

    - Add a `vite.config.ts` file at the root of your directory

      ```typescript
-     import vite from 'vite;
+     import vite from 'vite';
-     import solid from 'vite-plugin-solid'
+     import solid from 'vite-plugin-solid';

      export default defineConfig({
      	plugins: [
      		solid({
      			solid: {
-     				moduleName: "solid-ink",
+     				moduleName: 'solid-ink',
-     				generate: "universal" as any
+     				generate: 'universal' as any
      			}
      		})
      	]